ENTIRE: Learning-based Volume Rendering Time Prediction: Experiments

-\changedFrom{} To evaluate how each rendering parameter affects prediction accuracy, we designed four controlled experiments on the Nyx dataset using the CUDA raycaster. \changedTo{}
+\ To evaluate how each rendering parameter affects prediction accuracy, we designed four controlled experiments on the Nyx dataset using the CUDA raycaster. \

-\changedFrom{} \textbf{Quantitative analysis (\cref{tab:quantitative}).}
+\textbf{Quantitative analysis (\cref{tab:quantitative}).}

-Each experiment varies one rendering parameter while fixing the rest, and compares a reduced of \acro{} not explicitly considering this parameter without against standard \acro{}.
+Each experiment varies one rendering parameter while fixing the rest, and compares a reduced variant of \acro{} not explicitly considering this parameter against standard \acro{}.
 Overall, the results demonstrate that ENTIRE consistently achieves higher accuracy than the ablated models across all parameter variations.
-Volume variations produce the most significant results, with prediction accuracy decreasing approximately 40$\times$ when volume feature vectors are removed.
-This indicates that \acro{}'s autoencoder successfully encodes volume-specific structural properties into compact 1D feature representations that are essential for distinguishing rendering performance characteristics across different volumes.
-As we can see from the image resolution experiments, the prediction accuracy decreased by $4\times$ when resolution information is removed.
+Volume variations produce the most significant results, with prediction accuracy decreasing approximately 40$\times$ when volume feature vectors are removed. \changedFrom{} This indicates that \acro{}'s autoencoder produces an expressive feature vector for each volume.
+As an end-to-end prediction model, \acro{} does not require high-fidelity volume reconstruction.
+Instead, it is sufficient that each volume is mapped to a distinct representation that allows \acropred{} to differentiate rendering performance characteristics across volumes. \changedTo{} As we can see from the image resolution experiments, the prediction accuracy decreased by $4\times$ when resolution information is removed.
 This performance degradation confirms that image resolution is an essential factor that fundamentally determines rendering cost and cannot be omitted from accurate time prediction models.
 Different transfer functions can produce vastly different rendering times for the same volume and camera configuration, depending on how they map scalar values to opacity. \acro{}'s learned transfer function representation successfully captures these non-linear effects, maintaining stable predictions.
 Camera pose is another critical factor for rendering time prediction.
-With camera pose ablated, \acro{} showed nearly $3\times$ degration of prediction accuracy.
+With camera pose ablated, \acro{} showed nearly $3\times$ degradation of prediction accuracy.
 Note that these experiments were designed to emphasize the impact of these parameters, and the performance impact in practical scenarios would be different (also see the ablation study below).